 OWF is based on a “work first” philosophy—that to be eligible for benefits, all able-bodied adults are expected to work.
-Those needing training or supportive services to improve their potential for employment may receive help through other services provided by the WorkPlus division of Job & Family Services of Clark County (JFSCC) and its partners.
+Those needing training or supportive services to improve their potential for employment may receive help through other services provided by the OhioMeansJobs division of Clark County Department of Job & Family Services (CCDJFS) and its partners.

 To qualify for OWF, families must have at least one minor child or a pregnant woman must be in her 3rd trimester and meet income standards set by the Ohio Department of Job & Family Services.